The Case for Green Plenty

 The big problem we all face is that capitalism is killing us.
 It's moribund, it's dead, and we need to get rid of it.

 So this anger is righteous and there's nothing wrong with it.
 But what do we replace capitalism with?
 The problem with things like the Green New Deal, which everyone keeps pushing, is nobody knows what it means.
-That is very convenient for liars like Boris Johnson and most of the rest of the political elite.
+That is very convenient for the political class; you can't say they were lying if what is said is so ambiguous.
 If we carry on with the capitalist system, we're just going to have the same old nonsense, which is about profit and creating wealth for a very small number of people.
 But they're going to paint it green, hence the phrase green washing, which is ultimately no use to anybody.

 But what do we replace it with?